nicallen-exd/edn/EDN_CONCEPT.md

 *A more detailed normative draft — with API semantics, token schemas, conformance criteria, and implementation considerations — exists but is not published here.*

 *Feedback, critique, and conversation welcome: [LinkedIn](https://linkedin.com/in/nicallen27)*

+---

+Copyright © 2025 Nic Allen.
+All Rights Reserved.
+This document is provided for research and evaluation purposes only.
+No part of this architecture may be implemented in commercial software without express written permission.